Living in Bridgnorth

 Shropshire town split between High Town and Low Town with cliff railway and Severn Valley Railway.
 Located in West Midlands, Bridgnorth has a population of approximately 12,759 residents, making it a compact town by UK standards.
 The primary postcode area is WV16.

 Bridgnorth sits within West Midlands and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £287k that is 3% above the West Midlands average of £279k.
+The local property market is at the affordable end of the spectrum, with a median price of £261k that is 10% below the West Midlands average of £289k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Bridgnorth